robcarver17/skipperman/docs/ideas.md

 - create a colour teams report
 - create a report of expected qualifications for event
 - put shareable files up like instructors documents; manage shared files eg deleete, generate QR codes
+- clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
+- only do volunteer check on import if disagreement between days
+- key report links for instructors on event landing page

 ### Required for cadet week:

+- create a report of cadets and their ages for fancy dress (CW) - FROM A GENERIC CADETS AT EVENT REPORT WITH SELECT FIELDS
+- registration report with literally everything on it

 - create a food report with allergies and numbers (CW) - (FOOD ONLY EVENT FOR WRISTBANDS AND THEN COMBINE WITH CW EVENT)
 - maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW) (FOOD ONLY EVENT WITH NAME IMPORT FROM ANOTHER EVENT)
 - maintain and report on adult wristbands (CW) - FROM A GENERIC .CSV  LIST OF VOLUNTEER REPORT WHERE CAN FILTER ON DAYS ATTENDING

-- create a report of cadets and their ages for fancy dress (CW) - FROM A GENERIC CADETS AT EVENT REPORT WITH SELECT FIELDS
+- two types of food event: as part of training event, or social only seperate
+- manage social event with food only (Social)

 - two types of clothing event: as part of training event, or social only seperate
 - manage orders for hoodies (CW)

-  ### Required for social event:

 - think carefully about how to handle events with no cadets, volunteers etc
-- two types of food event: as part of training event, or social only seperate
-- manage social event with food only (Social)

   ### General required before handover to Jonny:

 ADMIN:
-- clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
 - manage shared files eg deleete
 - wipe health and phone numbers

 REPORTING:
 - refactor reporting so uses common data model, and generally tidy up
-- registration report with literally everything on it
 - create a list of key volunteers to invite to curry evening
 - anything that is displayed on screen can be exported to .csv eg reg details, volunteer rota (and imported...???)
 - create a report of cadets

 BACKEND:
-- check competely removal of old data model and any weird intermediate steps (allocation data object)
+- refactor weird intermediate steps (allocation data object)
 - ensure clean seperation backend/data, data and logic
 - editable user sailing groups, volunteer roles, skills: but plain text file so can replace configuration